Leona Build Guide by Drike

 If your Exhaust is down, then you will just have to make a judgement call on whom to focus if you decide to go in.

 Morgana is a nightmare to lane against as Leona.
 She is quite literally the anti- Leona.
-Not only can she safely do damage to you with her Tormented Soil when you go in on her ADC, but she can even snare you in place with her Dark Binding (not only has infinite range, but also lasts forever), and protect her ADC using her Black Shield, which protects its target from CC.
+Not only can she safely do damage to you with her Tormented Shadow when you go in on her ADC, but she can even snare you in place with her Dark Binding (not only has infinite range, but also lasts forever), and protect her ADC using her Black Shield, which protects its target from CC.
 Also, since Leona has no escapes, Morgana's Soul Shackles can really mess up a good initiate, or just kill you if you get caught.

 The way to play this matchup is to play passively until both of the enemies are right next to each other.
 Then, use Zenith Blade to go in on whomever you do not want to focus, but do not press Q yet!
 Morgana will likely Black Shield whomever you hit with Zenith Blade, so then you are free to use Shield of Daybreak on the ADC, or Morgana, depending on who did not get the Black Shield.
 If she does not Black Shield anyone, then quickly Q the higher priority target without giving Morgana a chance to shield them.